 Oh, what a difference a couple of weeks can make!

-As I mentioned in my last Injury Update post, I’m continuing to document my recovery from a partial plantar plate tear in a series of vlogs called Recover, Run, Rejoice.
-At the beginning of week 1, I was rather depressed from a combination of being injured, out of shape, and sick.
+As I mentioned in my last Injury Update post, I’ve been rather depressed from a combination of being injured, out of shape, and sick.
 (And I wasn’t afraid to talk about it, either!)
 Something wonderful happened on Day 7, however: Jackey, Rob, and I registered for for WDW’s Dopey Challenge 2018!
 This brought new life to me during week two.

 Week 2 was still a doozy, though.
 (A wonderful doozy!)